A list of 2026 Indonesian public holidays, PLUS their implications for travel in Indonesia.

 Please click on the relevant date for more information:

-Please note: All religious holidays except Christmas change dates each year.
+Please note: Many religious holidays except Christmas change dates each year.
 This page will be updated as the dates of future holidays become known.

 What for?
 (Gregorian/Solar) New Year